-I know that most of you reading this blog are not called by God to become worship leaders.
+I know that most of you reading this blog are not called to serve in the capacity of a worship leader.
 I am not a worship leader myself and besides this blog is more about the preaching ministry.
-However there are occasions that we are asked to fill in for some one else.
-I have done that a couple of times and in the beginning I felt very inadequate.
+However, there are occasions that we are asked to fill in for someone else.
+I have done that a couple of times and in the beginning, I felt very inadequate.
 As time passed by however I gradually improved myself and learned some spiritual and intellectual principles that helped me a lot.
-In this blog post I am going to share just 3 of them with you.
-I hope amateur worship leaders as well as the seasoned ones will find these principals helpful if not inspiring.
+In this blog post, I am going to share just 3 of them with you.
+I hope amateur worship leaders, as well as the seasoned ones, will find these principals helpful if not inspiring.

 1. Intimacy with God

 King David is a good role model for every Christian out there aspiring to be a good worship leader.
 He was the author of Psalms and when reading those Psalms we have no doubt that he must have been a great worship leader.
 However, we cannot forget that David was a worshipper himself before he became a worship leader.
 He had an intimate relationship with God.
 You might wonder how you can have an intimate relationship with God.
 Before answering that question let me explain what intimacy is not.

 Intimacy has nothing to do with sex as the world puts it.
 It’s biblical, not sexual.
 It’s not super spirituality either.
 According to Genesis 3:8 you need 2 things to have an intimate relationship with God.

 B. Have nothing to hide from God

 I am sure every worship leader have a relationship with God through means of a disciplined prayer life.
 But it’s the fact that you have nothing to hide from God makes your relationship with him intimate.
 Of course, we can’t hide anything from God.
 Yet sinning against him in the morning and kneeling before him in the evening as if nothing happened doesn’t help your relationship with God.